-NASA’s Campos will wear a standard Orion spacesuit and measure vibrations, g-forces, and radiation throughout the 42-day journey.
+NASA’s Campos will wear a standard Orion spacesuit and measure vibrations, g-forces, and radiation throughout the journey.
 On the topic of radiation, and unlike the International Space Station, Orion will travel beyond the protective boundary of the Van Allen Belts—conglomerations of high-energy particles positioned between the Earth and Moon.
 The Moonikin will be strapped to a new energy dampening system known as the Crew Impact Attenuation System.

 Helga and Zohar—analogues of adult women—will take part in the MARE experiment designed by the German Aerospace Center.
 Zohar will be wearing an AstroRad radiation vest designed by Lockheed Martin and Israeli startup StemRad, while her companion, Helga, will not wear the vest and instead serve as the control.